Murder of Ravindra Mhatre: Perpetrators

 Mirza had left his wife Sakina Bibi and seven children in Birmingham and left for Pakistan in 1984.
 He married Ann Aslam in Pottsville, Pennsylvania, in 2001, and managed a Pottsville apartment complex.

+On 1 December 2005, a jury found Mirza not guilty.

 Impact and commemoration

 The People's Justice Party, supported by Mirpuri Pakistanis in the UK grew out of the campaign to get Mhatre's killers released.
 The original movement, called FRAQ - "Free Riaz and Quayyam" – campaign, later changed to "Justice for Kashmir", then the "Justice Party", before settling on its final name.

 A bridge in the Indian city of Pune popularly known as Mhatre Bridge is named after him.